 i.
 “Viewing sinners as men, we love them and seek their good, but regarding them as enemies of God, we cannot think of them with anything but detestation, and a loyal desire for the confusion of their devices.
 No loyal subject can wish well to rebels.
 Squeamish sentimentality may object to the strong language here used, but in their hearts all good men wish confusion to mischief-makers.”
 (Spurgeon)

 i.
-Knowingly or not, David called upon God the Son for his help.
-“In my judgment this figure was a preincarnate manifestation of the second person of the Trinity, the Lord Jesus Christ, which is why he is regularly called ‘the LORD.’
-It is also why he does not appear in the New Testament as ‘the angel.'”
+Knowingly or not, David called upon God the Son for His help.
+“In my judgment this figure was a preincarnate manifestation of the second person of the Trinity, the Lord Jesus Christ, which is why he is regularly called ‘the LORD.’”
 (Boice)

 ii.
 “The angel of the Lord is either our salvation or our doom; cf. Exodus 23:20-22.”
 (Kidner)